 NativeScript has a demonstration option, which lets you see how your end product will look and feel.

-The native application is the most common type of mobile apps.
-They are built for a specific platform and with the tools for this platform. iOS and Android platforms also have a different mobile application design.
+The native mobile app development is the most common type of mobile apps.
+They are built for a specific platform and with the tools for this platform. iOS and Android platforms also have different mobile application design.
 Android requires coding in Java or Kotlin, using Android Studio for the environment. iOS requires coding in Objective-C or Swift and the IDE is Xcode.
 Therefore, this approach requires at least two developers or even development teams to build the two versions of one application.

 Advantages of native app development